Stasmo/resume/SimonStaszkiewiczResume.md

 Most comfortable with javascript, then python, then bash for scripting.
 Familiar with java, kotlin and go.
 Ansible, terraform, cloudformation, hashicorp vault and packer for infrastructure as code and configuration management.
-Docker as a container run-time environment and some experience with kubernetes and EKS.
+Docker, EKS, and writing helm charts for deploying to k8s.
 Git and subversion for source control.
-Comfortable with EC2, VPC, S3, IAM, DynamoDB, Lambda, SQS, SNS and more.
+Comfortable with EC2, VPC, S3, IAM, DynamoDB, Lambda, SQS, SNS, Control Tower, SSO, Organizations, EventBridge, CloudTrail, CloudWatch and many more.

 ## Experience